-- Why is it so effective?
+- Why is it so effective today?

-- How does location-based advertising work?
+- How does location-based marketing work?

-Advertisers are constantly working on new marketing strategies for getting customers and making their media buying campaigns more relevant and precise.
+Advertisers are constantly working on new location-based marketing strategies for getting customers and making their media buying campaigns more relevant and precise.
 Ad campaign success depends on many factors, but when it comes to businesses based on physical store visits, location becomes a defining factor.
-Once advertisers started to take into consideration users’ locations, targeted programmatic advertising campaigns became much more precise and cost-effective.
+Once advertisers started to take into consideration users’ location, targeted programmatic advertising campaigns became much more precise and cost-effective.

 Let’s examine location-based mobile advertising from both theoretical and practical points of view.
-We will start with definitions and types of location-based advertising, explore how it works and why it is so effective.
+We will start with definitions and types of location-based marketing, explore how it works and why it is so effective.
 We will then move on to practice and investigate successful examples of location-based advertising companies.
 As well, we’ll share some tips for launching your own targeted ads.

 What is location-based advertising?

 Although some elements of the programmatic ecosystem might seem complicated at a first glance, everything gets clear if one starts from definitions.
-So what exactly is location-based advertising and what position it holds within the digital advertising industry?
+So what exactly is location-based marketing and what position it holds within the digital advertising industry?

-Location-based advertising is a term used to refer to geographical targeting marketing strategies that focus on tailoring customized messages to users located in a specific place or region.
+Location-based advertising LBA is a term used to refer to geographical targeting marketing strategies that focus on tailoring customized messages to users located in a specific place or region.
 These can include texts or push notifications that are triggered within a defined region or by a certain action.
 Such a strategy is especially valuable for small business advertising where customers’ location is often a defining factor for making a purchase.

 For instance, imagine a consumer searching for shoes in a certain city district.
-He or she can get multiple offers from different stores, but the one located within 500m is much more likely to get this customer compared to the shops that are based further away.
+He or she can get multiple offers from different stores, but the one located within 500m is much more likely to get this customer compared to the retail stores that are based further away.

 The evolution of location-based advertising